 Marina Mavungu Ngoma, Panelist

 Marina Mavungu Ngoma is a PhD Candidate in economics and public policy at Tufts University, with a focus on structural transformation, firms and misallocation.
 She previously worked on issues of agricultural and rural development for the Office of the Prime Minister in the Democratic Republic of Congo.
-She will speak to how these results can be interpreted and applied in practice.
+She spoke to how these results can be interpreted and applied in practice.

 David Alzate, Moderator